-Although Far & High will do our very best to adhere to the itinerary schedule as listed; it is subject to change for numerous reasons beyond our control such as weather, road conditions, flight delays etc. The sights and activities listed in the itinerary indicate the scope of activities and opportunities during the trip, rather than an inflexible schedule of events.
-Itinerary order might change depending on the local conditions, time availability, your pace and interests.
-Every evening, the guide advises of the following day's schedule and explains about what your expectations and preparations should be like for the day.
-This is also the opportunity to request changes in the itinerary and our guide will do his or her best to accommodate the changes.
+Although Far & High will do our very best to adhere to the itinerary schedule as listed; it is subject to change for numerous reasons beyond our control such as weather, road conditions, flight delays, etc. The sights and activities listed in the itinerary indicate the scope of activities and opportunities during the trip, rather than an inflexible schedule of events.
+Itinerary order might change depending on the local conditions, time availability, your pace, and interests.
+Every evening, the guide advises of the following day's schedule and explains what your expectations and preparations should be like for the day.

-The balance and final payment is 90 days prior departure.
+The balance and final payment is due 90 days prior departure.
 The payment schedule may vary with customized and private trips on a case to case basis.
-Payments made within 60 days prior departure may be subject to a late fee and are required to make through wire transfer or cashier’s check.
-Credit card payment attracts additional 3% fee.
+Balance payment by credit card payment attracts an additional 3.5% fee.

 Cancellation and refund